Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 • How you want Claude to respond

-When you write this down, Claude Code will automatically read it every time, so you won't have to give the same explanations every time you start a new conversation.
+If you write this down, Claude Code will automatically read it every time, so you don't have to give the same explanation each time you start a new conversation.

 Conversely, without CLAUDE.md, Claude Code starts with a blank slate every time.

-• It doesn't know you're a non-engineer → It explains things using technical terms
+• It doesn't know you're a non-engineer → Explains using technical terms

-• It doesn't know what tools you use → It makes irrelevant suggestions
+• It doesn't know what tools you use → Makes irrelevant suggestions

-• It doesn't know what you want it to confirm before creating files → It generates files immediately
+• It doesn't know what you want it to check before creating files → Immediately generates files

-If you assign work to a new subordinate without a handover, you'll be asked the same questions every time.
+If you assign work to a new subordinate without a handover, they'll ask the same questions every time.
 It's the same principle.

-There are three ways to create CLAUDE.md, but having Claude Code create it for you is the easiest.
+There are 3 ways to create CLAUDE.md, but having Claude Code create it is the easiest.

-Have Claude Code create it Type "Create CLAUDE.md" right after launch ★★★
+Have Claude Code create it Type "Create CLAUDE.md" immediately after launch ★★★

-Create an empty file then request content Create a new text file in Finder → Rename to CLAUDE.md → Ask Claude Code to "add to it" ★★☆
+Create an empty file and ask for content Create a new text file in Finder → Rename to CLAUDE.md → Ask Claude Code to "add to it" ★★☆

-Manual creation with a text editor Copy and paste the template below and save ★☆☆
+Manual creation with text editor Copy-paste the template below and save ★☆☆

 Let's try the recommended method.